Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 #### GPT3

 Was trained on 300 billions of tokens.
+The training was done on 1024 GPUs, took 34 days, and cost $4.6M in compute alone.

 175 billion parameters.